tzeikob/javascript-patterns/structural/flyweight/README.md

 * Smaller memory usage on a large amount of objects.

 ### Cons ###
-* Only for use case with large amount of objects.
+* Only for use cases with large amount of objects.
-* Overhead in use cases with object having large number of properties.
+* Overhead in use cases with objects having large number of properties.

 [Back to Home](../../../../)